charmoller/ceros-ski/README.md

 ### Reset Game

-  * Reset the game after the skier has been eaten but clicking the mouse.
+  * Reset the game after the skier has been eaten by clicking the mouse.

 ### Score